aimeos/aimeos-docs/README.md

 ### Start the local server

 Run `mkdocs serve` to start a local server on `http://127.0.0.1:8000`.
-Now, whenever you make changes to any file, the server will automatically reload and display the new version.
+Now, whenever you make changes to any file, the server will automatically reload and display your edited version.

 ### Build the docs

 To build the `aimoes-docs` locally, use `mkdocs build`.
 You can now open the documentation in your browser from the newly generated `<your-aimeos-docs-clone-folder>/docs`´s index.html.

+### Troubleshooting

+Due to some configuration limits of mkdocs, the command line will print out a 404 warning concerning the `versions.js` file and also a warning about the `analytics` configuration attribute.
+Please just ignore these warning.